Ground Turkey Stuffed Butternut Squash

 -

-Preheat the oven to 425 F and line a sheet pan with parchment for easy cleanup.
+Preheat your oven to 400°F and line a large sheet pan with parchment or foil for easy cleanup.

-Rub the cut sides of the squash with about 2 teaspoons of the olive oil and season lightly with a pinch of salt and pepper.
+Brush the cut sides of the butternut squash halves with the olive oil and sprinkle with a pinch of salt.

 -